6 min read

 #The Science of Visual Safety

-Photosensitive epilepsy (PSE) is triggered when the brain’s visual cortex is overstimulated by rhythmic stimuli, typically between 3 Hz and 30 Hz.
-Human sensitivity peaks between 15 Hz and 20 Hz.
+Photosensitive epilepsy (PSE) is triggered when the brain’s visual cortex is overstimulated by rhythmic stimuli.
+Between 3 and 30 Hertz (flashes per second) are the most common rates to trigger seizures, but this varies from person to person.
+While some people are sensitive at frequencies up to 60 Hertz, sensitivity under 3 Hertz is not common.
 Because neural synchronization can trigger a seizure in less than a second, users cannot simply "look away" from violating content.

 Consequently, WCAG 2.3.1 is a non-interference requirement: a single violating element renders an entire page non-compliant, as the health risk is catastrophic.